 Polish is a ‘wordy’ language and very often a concept that can be expressed in English in just two words may result in a ten word explanation in Polish.
 This can be especially true in certain types of texts and the resulting translation may be longer than original by as much as 30%.
 Something to remember if the text is supposed to fit predetermined layout.

-Contact our translation office to obtain certified Polish into English translation services, English into Polish document translation, or to hire a Polish deposition interpreter for your legal deposition in Denver, Colorado, or elsewhere, to hire a Polish remote deposition interpreter for a virtual deposition via Zoom, and to retain a Polish medical interpreter.
+Contact our translation office to obtain certified Polish into English translation services, English into Polish document translation, or to hire an in-person Polish deposition interpreter for your legal deposition in Denver, Colorado, or elsewhere, to hire a Polish remote deposition interpreter for a virtual deposition via Zoom, and to retain a Polish medical interpreter.